danicavalera/Credit_Risk_Classification/README.md

 ## Summary

-Although both models gave a good accuracy score, Model 2 (resampled data), resulted in a 99% accuracy score.
+Overall, the resampled model performed the best.
+Although both models gave a good accuracy score, Model 2 (resampled), resulted in a 99% accuracy score, making it higher than Model 1 (original), at 95% accuracy.
+It is also equally important to predict the 0's and 1's, and model 2 had a much more balanced recision with class 0 and 1 being at 99%.
+With this in mind, I would recommend using the resampled model.